n3d7/n3d7/README.md

 ### Currently building

 → Halquen
-Secure execution sandbox for AI agents.
+Policy-controlled execution runtime for AI agents.

 → Chronlyt
 A local-first desktop workspace you shape around your own workflows.